puppetlabs/bolt/documentation/writing_plans.md

 -   `issue_code`: A unique code for the message that can be used for translation.

-Use the `Error` data type in a case expression to match against different kind of errors.
+Use the `Error` data type in a case expression to match against different kinds of errors.
 To recover from certain errors, while failing on or ignoring others, set up your plan to include conditionals based on errors that occur while your plan runs.
 For example, you can set up a plan to retry a task when a timeout error occurs, but to fail when there is an authentication error.

-Below, the first plan continues whether it succeeds or fails with a`mymodule/not-serious`error.
+Below, the first plan continues whether it succeeds or fails with a `mymodule/not-serious` error.
 Other errors cause the plan to fail.

 ```
 plan mymodule::handle_errors {